Our School Council Members are:

 Who is on the School Council?

-There are three possible categories of membership:
+For most primary school councils, there are several possible categories of membership:

 Members of this category may make up no more than one third of the total membership of school council.
 The Principal of the School is automatically one of these members.